NatoBoram/interview-typescript/README.md

 This is a TypeScript project using [strict TypeScript](https://www.typescriptlang.org/tsconfig#strict) and [strict TypeScript-ESLint](https://typescript-eslint.io/linting/configs/#strict-type-checked).
 The questions do not focus on algorithms, unlike traditional leet code, but instead focus on real-world scenarios that you will encounter in your day-to-day work with a strong emphasis on writing simple, maintainable code.

-1. Fork the project by clicking [here](https://github.com/NatoBoram/interview-typescript/fork)
-2. Clone it to your local machine using `git clone`
+1. Clone the project using `git clone git@github.com:NatoBoram/interview-typescript.git`
-3. Install the dependencies with `pnpm i`
+2. Install the dependencies with `pnpm i`
-4. Solve the riddles in the `src` directory
+3. Solve the riddles in the `src` directory

 ## Verifying your answers